Den-is-me/create_hadoop_cluster/README.md

 ```

 ### Third phase
-Finally I took the TF for each word in every book and got TF-IDF with format:
+Finally I calculated the TF for each word in every book and got TF-IDF with format:
 ```
 word#Book_name  TF-IDF
 ```